 Our equation to find carbonate alkalinity is Total alkalinity - Cyanuric Alkalinity = Carbonate Alkalinity.
 We have to find out what the cyanuric alkalinity is.
 To find the cyanuric alkalinity, we have to measure the conditioner level and convert that into the cyanuric alkalinity level.
 To do this, we have to multiply the conditioner level by the cyanuric factor (depends on the pH) and then subtract that cyanuric alkalinity from the total alkalinity.
 You can read our article "Pool Conditioner Is Important" for more detailed information about measuring cyanuric alkalinity or we have found a way to simplify by just dividing our conditioner level by 3 to find our cyanuric alkalinty.
-This is a rough estimate, but it has worked well for us.
+This is a rough estimate (not exact or precise), but close enough and it has worked well for us.

 Too Much Conditioner Can Lead To Aggressive Pool Water

 A good rule of thumb is to just know to try and keep the pool conditioner level between 50 ppm and 80 ppm which is why we try to add liquid chlorine instead of tablet chlorine weather permitting.
-The only permanent way to remove conditioner is to drain your pool water which is why adding liquid chlorine instead of tablet chlorine will extend the life of your swimming pool!
+The only permanent way to remove conditioner is to drain your pool water or use pool water recycling which is why adding liquid chlorine instead of tablet chlorine will extend the life of your swimming pool!

 Another important item to know is most pool conditioner test kits only test up to 100 ppm.
 This means that a 100 ppm test result is at least 100 ppm.
 The only way to test for exact levels when conditioner is over 100 ppm is to dilute the pool water sample with fresh water.
 Read how we do this in our article "Pool Conditioner Is Important".